 Check out this post on Instagram

 ⚕️ MCT as a metabolism boost?
 MCT = medium-chain triglycerides of natural origin, almost watery, tasteless but saturated.
-It supplies sick cells with energy independent of an insulin response, which has long been known in various therapies for neuronal diseases, for example.
+It supplies diseased cells with energy independently of an insulin response, which has long been known in various therapies for neuronal diseases, for example.
 All mammalian milk fat has MCT fats.
 They support digestion and energy production, especially in patients who require a certain diet or who are dependent on a parenteral diet (which goes around the stomach).
 Most MCT oils are made from coconut or palm kernel.
-Coconut oil consists of about 70% MCT!
+Coconut oil, for example, consists of about 70% MCT!
 The best animal source is good pasture butter or ghee!
 Important oleic acids contained in various proportions are, for example, lauric acid, capric acid & caprylic acid.
 The common MCT oils are always mixtures of these oleic acids.
-A very well-known morning mixture of butter / ghee to MCT oil has become known as the so-called #bulletproofcoffee 😉 and is usually advertised with the keyword "brain food" because the caprylic acid it contains is quickly available in the neurons and thus the American FA Bullerproof has it in the Marketing made known.
+A very well-known morning mixture of butter / ghee to MCT oil has become known as the so-called #bulletproofcoffee 😉 and is usually advertised with the keyword “brain food” because the caprylic acid it contains is quickly available in the neurons and thus the American FA Bullerproof has it in the Marketing made known.
 A positive side effect: MCT has an antibacterial effect and can inhibit fungi.
 MCT is HIGH-CALORIC - the same applies to the question of whether you can lose weight with it as to everything else, the amount matters - a calorie deficit is required for every diet.
-In order to lose 1kg of fat you have to save 7000kcal in a short or long time.
+In order to lose 1kg of fat, you have to save 7000kcal in the short or long term.
 MCT gives immediate energy for nerves, orhabe6, muscles and instantly compensates for a low energy level.
-Hence the saying "booster", but it does not boost the metabolism to lose weight.
-If you follow a ketogenic diet, MCT is a direct energy booster in the morning without the release of insulin.
-In patients who suffer from certain cell diseases and who have a genetic metabolic disorder, MCT can be used therapeutically to supply all cells with energy via the direct bloodstream. ❗ More about the use of MCT in ketosis and what it’s all about 📌 #mctoil #ketose # ketogenediät # ketogenic nutrition # lipedema # lipedema blog #gesundefette #ahrung #mct
+Hence the saying “booster”, but it cannot boost the metabolism to lose weight.
+Those who follow a ketogenic diet have a direct energy booster with MCT in the morning without the release of insulin.
+In patients who suffer from certain diseases of the cells and have a genetic metabolic disorder, MCT can be used therapeutically to supply all cells with energy via the direct blood path. ❗ About the use of MCT in ketosis and what it’s all about #mctoil #ketose # ketogenediät # ketogenic nutrition # lipedema # lipedema blog # healthy fat # nutrition #mct